Aurora Dutch Tulip Cruise

 Today, Aurora sets off for a last breakfast cruise to the nearby quaint medieval town of Gouda – the Mecca of cheese and smoking pipes.

-The fascinating, 123-meter tall Gothic church of Sint Janskerk in Gouda is known especially for its magnificent stained glass windows, for which it has been placed on the UNESCO list of Dutch monuments – so don't forget to admire it!
-There will be time to explore Gouda's beauty, the picture-perfect town hall and square, plus the Waag where the famous Gouda cheese has been weighed since 1668.
+Known especially for its stained glass windows, the large Gothic Sint Janskerk has earned placement on the UNESCO list of Dutch monuments.
+Explore Gouda’s scenic town hall, the historic market square, and the Waag, where farmers have weighed the famous cheese since 1668.
 Take a peek inside one of the cheese shops!

 Saturday, Day 7 – Schiedam

 Today, we will sadly say our farewell.
-After your final wonderful breakfast on board you will be driven to your designated drop off point (airport or the hotel of your choice).
+After your final wonderful breakfast on board, we will drive you to your designated drop-off point (the airport or the hotel of your choice)

 NOTE: This is a sample itinerary.